-The common denominator when applying for graduate-level jobs is that everyone has a degree, so being able to articulate what makes you stand out from other candidates will give you a large advantage.
+The common character when applying for graduate-level jobs is that everyone has a degree, so being able to articulate what makes you stand out from other candidates will give you a large advantage.

-The advice and prompts below will help you reflect on and articulate the advantages of being an international student to employers.
+The advice below will help you reflect on and explain the advantages of being an international student to employers.

 You can use the questions below as prompts if you are unsure what unique skills or experience you can offer as an international student.

 - Why did you decide to study in the UK?

 - How was your education system and prior experience different to UK students?